 All cell phones will be turned off and put away prior to visits.
-Inmates are not permitted to use phones of any kind during their visiting hour.
+Adults in custody are not permitted to use phones of any kind during their visiting hour.
 If there is any violation of this rule the visit will be terminate.

-No duffle bags, backpacks, suitcases, or totes of any kind are to be left for inmates during visits.
-These items are not permitted in Transition Center dorms unless the inmate has specific need determined by Transition Center staff.
+No duffle bags, backpacks, suitcases, or totes of any kind are to be left for the adult in custody during visits.
+These items are not permitted in Transition Center dorms unless the adult in custody has specific need determined by Transition Center staff.
 If these items are left they will be discarded.

 Visiting Dates and Times